 FVLA has partnered with Diamond Materials, LLC for the Dam Restoration project.
 The schedule of the dam project has been set to minimize impact to our environment and assist with cost savings due to this management.
-The construction work on this project has started in October 2015 and is expected to take several months to complete.
+The construction work on this project has started in October 2015.
 As part of this project, FVLA has applied for a Lowering Permit for the water in the lake while construction efforts on the dam spill box are completed.

 Once the dam reconstruction project is complete… we need a celebration!!!
 More thoughts (and solicited suggestions) on what we can do for that later.
 More importantly as a community, that means we now have a loan to pay (low interest through the NJ Division of Dam Safety (co-signed by Monroe Township) in order to retain our lake association.
 We will continue to solicit for increased membership enrollment, collect much needed donations and hold events to help with our fundraising events.
 Please read the other sections of our site specifically Donations and Volunteers to learn how to support these efforts.